Music of Seattle: 1997–present: Expansion and global influence

 Expanded KEXP studio entrance at the Seattle Center intersection of 1st Ave N and Republican.

 In 2001, the University of Washington-affiliated KCMU station changed their call sign to KEXP-FM.
 The station gained major technological updates with funding from Paul Allen, as the station's engineers developed the radio industry's first real-time playlist, and launched the industry's first online streaming archive by 2002.
 While the station unveiled its live video-streaming service via YouTube in 2014, KEXP quickly attracted over 500 million viewers worldwide by 2016 and more than 1 million subscribers by 2019, becoming a global influence for established artists while also continuing to champion emerging Seattle music.
 In 2024, the station surpassed 3 million subscribers on YouTube and announced the launching of a broadcast station in San Francisco as well.

 Even though the prolific grunge era had faded by the late 1990s, Seattle music has continued to maintain a strong influence in the independent music world via the expansion of KEXP, as well as through the sustained work of Seattle labels like Sub Pop, Suicide Squeeze Records (est. 1996) and Barsuk Records (est. 1998), who signed and promoted influential Seattle and Northwest-regional bands such as Modest Mouse, Sleater-Kinney, Sunny Day Real Estate, Death Cab for Cutie, Band of Horses, Fleet Foxes, The Head and the Heart, Shabazz Palaces, David Bazan, Minus the Bear, and Kinski (band).
-Seattle has also become an established home of influential hip hop music, with Sir Mix-a-Lot and Ishmael Butler of Shabazz Palaces being followed by the likes of the Blue Scholars, Macklemore, Common Market, Oldominion, Jake One, Lil Mosey, THEESatisfaction, DoNormaal, Gifted Gab, Travis Thompson and the Sub Pop signing of Clipping (band).
+Seattle has also become an established home of influential hip hop music, with Sir Mix-a-Lot and Ishmael Butler of Shabazz Palaces being followed by the likes of the Blue Scholars, Macklemore, Common Market, Oldominion, Jake One, Vitamin D, Lil Mosey, THEESatisfaction, DoNormaal, Gifted Gab, Travis Thompson and the Sub Pop signing of Clipping (band).

 Modest Mouse performing at Sasquatch Music Festival at the Gorge Amphitheatre on May 24, 2008.